 Indeed, the road is your own, and in the end, you must walk it yourself, both physically as on this day on the Camino, as well as metaphorically on your spiritual journey through life.
 Others make it easier, but cannot complete it for you.
 Such would be the case for all of us.

 Here is our Google map from my uploaded GPS tracks.
-I also placed the accommodations, supermarkets and cafés on the map that you will encounter as you walk along.
+I also placed the accommodations, supermarkets, cafés, churches and other points of interest on the map that you will encounter as you walk along.

 Because of the length of the day, Rich, Matt and I got an early start at 0700.
 Our chair-bound friend, Magdalena had already left earlier.
 We knew we would catch her on the first uphill.
 Magnus, as usual chose to sleep longer and catch us along the way.

-After crossing the river, you turn left to climb the hill to the main catherdral, the Igreja de Matriz de Barcelos (see day sixteen).
-After rounding the cathedral to the left, you will see the waymark below, directing you onto this pedestrian way called the Rua São Francisco.
+After crossing the river, you turn left to climb the hill to the main cathedral, the Igreja de Matriz de Barcelos (see day sixteen).
+After rounding the cathedral to the left, you will see the waymark below, directing you left and onto this pedestrian way called the Rua São Francisco.
 (This photo I took the evening before).

-Continuing to follow the waymarks, we turned right to continue on the main shopping pedestrian street, shown below.
-We all had our breakfast at the albergue, but we noted the Café Casa das Natas on the main street.
+After two blocks, we turned right and joined the main shopping pedestrian street, shown below, passing the In Barcelos Hostel & Guest House, a pilgrim accommodation.
+We all had our breakfast at the albergue, but we also noted soon after, the Café Casa das Natas on the pedestrian street.
 It was not open.
 Most cafés do not open before 0800 in Portugal.

-We continued walking north through Vila Boa and in less than one kilometer, we caught up to Magdalena, below.
+We continued walking north for another 1/2 kilometer on the Avenida Felisberto, until coming to a large roundabout, where the Camino takes the second right, onto the Rua de São Mamede.
+Through here is where we caught up to Magdalena, below right.
 She was checking her route in her guidebook.
 She was happy to see us, and as usual we eased her fears, telling her just to come with us.
 We would get her through whatever we encountered.
 She agreed to join us once again.

-As we were chatting, along came Magnus to join us!
+As we were walking and chatting, along came Magnus to join us!
 The team was together once again!
 (I guess he didn't sleep much longer after all!)

-We continued northward, as the Way bended to the West, past the Café Central of Vila Boa.
+We continued northward and 300 meters later came to the town church, where you turn left onto the Rua da Igreja, passing the Café Central of Vila Boa on the right hand corner at about 3.3 kilometers into the day.
 It was also closed.
-Here the area becomes more rural-looking and I was surprised to see a pasture of long-horned cattle, below.
+Here the area becomes more rural-looking and I was surprised to see a pasture of long-horned cattle, below right.

 And then, when we came to this intersection, shown below, on the Rua do Espírito Santo, where the Camino turns to the right to begin another section off-pavement, Magdalena started wheeling herself onward toward the N204 instead.

-I slowly understood her dilemna, and said, "Why don't we ask the guys how they feel about it?
+I slowly understood her dilemma, and said, "Why don't we ask the guys how they feel about it?
 She reluctantly agreed.
 The guys caught up, and we conferred as a team.
 They were more than willing to push her again.
-She slowly aquiesced.
-After all, the Camino is about connectedness.
-Yet she was determined to be independant and do as much herself as possible.
+She slowly acquiesced.
+After all, the Camino is about being connected and helping one another on the journey.
+Yet she was determined to be independent and do as much herself as possible.

-Here is Matt, with Rich in tow, taking the bull by the horns as he pushed her back to the turn off of the Rua do Espírito Santo!
+Here is Matt, with Rich in tow, taking the bull by the horns as he pushed her back to the turn off for the Rua do Espírito Santo!
 Onward, together we went!

-Magdalena easily wheeled herself along the Rua do Espírito Santo, past the Cruzeiro, below, on day seventeen of the Portuguese Way, Central Route.
+Magdalena easily wheeled herself along the Rua do Espírito Santo, past the Cruzeiro after 250 meters, below, staying to to the left, and taking a right turn at the Chapel in another 150 meters, on day seventeen of the Portuguese Way, Central Route.

 And then the terrain became more interesting.
 Here the cobblestone street becomes quite steep, as it drops to the train tracks below.
 Rich is helping Magdalena brake as she negotiated the steep terrain.